rama1997/More-Like-This/README.md

 - **Catalog Order**:
   Drag and drop to reorder how catalogs are displayed.

+- **Enable Manual Title Searching**:
+  Enable this option to search by movie/show titles on top of IMDb IDs.
+  (Note: Title-based searching is less accurate than using exact IDs.)

 - **Metadata Source**:
   By default, the addon uses Cinemeta (Stremio’s main addon) for movie and show metadata.